 Dentists can spend so much time and energy worrying about their patients that their own wellbeing can often be put on the back burner.
 It is rewarding work, but it can be draining.

-It’s important that dental practitioners are feeling their best both physically and mentally in order to be able to provide the best service possible to patients, and that means looking after number one – practicing self-care can make a huge difference.
+It’s important that dental practitioners are feeling their best both physically and mentally in order to be able to provide the best service possible to patients, and that means looking after number one – practising self-care can make a huge difference.

 Introducing more relaxation and “me time” into your life can make a huge difference.
-Try and set at least one hour a day aside and do something to help yourself recover, whether that’s going for a run, practicing yoga, meditating, cooking; whatever makes you feel calmer.
+Try and set at least one hour a day aside and do something to help yourself recover, whether that’s going for a run, practising yoga, meditating, cooking; whatever makes you feel calmer.
 Recent evidence suggests that introverts recover energy by being alone and reflecting, whilst extroverts recover energy by being with others and interacting.
 Knowing what works for you and ensuring you rest and recover well is the key to self-care.